thosgood/this-weeks-finds/markdown/201-250/week218.md

 > canonical reference.
 Serre's article in there talks about the links
 > to elliptic curves in the im quad case too.
 A nice book!
 >
-> Thanks for the link to the letter of Weil\-\--interesting stuff!
+> Thanks for the link to the letter of Weil---interesting stuff!
 I
 > have pity on his sister.
 I have heard that (Andre) Weil's house in
 > Paris had a plaque on it saying "Simone Weil used to live here"
 > (because she did).
 Funny that a genius had to live in the shadows of